Lucheng station

-Lucheng station (潞城站 (Lùchéng zhàn)) is a station and the eastern terminus of the Line 6 of the Beijing Subway.
-It is the easternmost station in the Beijing Subway, before the opening of Southern extension of Line 6 to Luyang (open in late 2025) and Line 22 (Dingfuzhuang to Pinggu section open in 2026).
+Lucheng station (潞城站 (Lùchéng zhàn)) is a station on Line 6 of the Beijing Subway.
+It was the easternmost station in the Beijing Subway, before the opening of the southern extension to Luyang and Line 22 (Dingfuzhuang to Pinggu section open in 2026).

 History

 The construction of this station began on September 20, 2012, and was completed in 2014.

 Location

 This station is located in the Lucheng town in Tongzhou District, Beijing, after which it is named.
 It is only 3 km away from the border with Hebei province, specifically, the Yanjiao town in Sanhe, in the Northern Three Counties exclave.
 The east end of Lucheng station connects to Dongxiaoying depot.

 Station layout

 The station has an underground island platform.

 Exits

 There are 3 exits, lettered A, B, and D. Exit B is accessible.